In need of extra guidance

 However, before a Binding Negative Recommendation (BNR) is given, you must be given a warning.

 If the propaedeutic year applies to several study programmes, the BNR also applies to several study programmes, unless stated otherwise.
-For further information about this, check the Education and Examination Regulations .EER of your course of study.
+For further information about this, check the Teaching Education and Examination Regulations TER of your course of study.

 The examination board can take possible special circumstances into consideration on request and is obliged to give you the opportunity to explain your situation.
-If there is a case of special circumstances, you must report this to your academic advisor and/or a student dean on time.
+If there is a case of special circumstances, you must report this to your study career coach and/or a student counsellor on time.

 Period of time

-The procedure is laid down in the Education and Examination Regulations of your course of study.
+The procedure is laid down in the Teaching Education and Examination Regulations of your course of study.

 If special circumstances apply, it is possible that an extra period of time will be granted.
 In this case, subject to conditions, you will be given the opportunity to as yet satisfy the stipulated transition norm at a later date.